Edeneast13/CapstoneProject/README.md

-# Tattoo Sharing App
+# tattThat
+-everything tattoo in one place

 ##Description

-An app designed to allow tattoo enthusiest the ability to easily research different tattoo ideas and share them with others.
-Users will also be able to upload pictures of their ink and share the story behind why the got it.
+Search through thousands of high quality photos to help you come up with tattoo ideas.
+Add tattoos to your favorites and sync them to the cloud so you never loss them even if you get a new mobile.
+Upload pictures of your own ink and share the story behind why you got them.

+##Tools Used

+-firebase auth, storage, and ads

+-google play services

+-admob

+-facebook sdk

+##Installation

+Clone the repository and open in Android Studio